 • carbonated drinks.

 Some forms of deformation do not threaten human health and life, while others lead to disruption of the digestive process, cause pain, have a bad effect on general well-being, and provoke the development of diseases.
-Treatment of this pathology depends on the severity of the symptoms.
-It may include taking choleretic drugs, antispasmodics, pain relievers, digestive enzymes, or surgery is required.
-But an obligatory component of treatment and prevention are nutritional rules for deformation of the gallbladder.
+Treatment of this pathology depends on the severity of symptoms.
+It may include taking choleretic drugs, antispasmodics, painkillers, digestive enzymes, or surgical treatment is required.
+But an obligatory component of treatment and prevention is the rules of nutrition for gallbladder deformation.

-The role of nutrition in deformity of the gallbladder
+The role of nutrition in gallbladder deformation

-How to eat right?
+How to eat properly?